MJeffares/aut-swarm-robotics-gui/README.md

 # README #

+## To do List ##
+-Camera Selection
+-Placement Setup
+-Custom Library
+-Camera Visibility

+(only show combobox, combobox shows "select a camera", update combo box on click/hover, show button on selection, once button clicked change visibility of buttons, fade with opacity?)

 This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###